dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 chance of such discoveries and caveats needs to be taken into account.

-Of note, some next generation algorithms have received substantial analysis attention.
+Of note, some next generation algorithms have received substantial analysis attention, for example through the NIST Post-Quantum Process [NIST_PQC_FAQ].
 Thus, if and when further information on caveats and implementation issues come to light, it is less likely that a "break" will be catastrophic.
 Instead, such vulnerabilities and issues may represent a weakening of security - which may in turn be offset if a hybrid approach